Our work

 Friends of the Lake District is also one of 13 CPRE county areas receiving funding through the Hedgerow Heroes fund - Hedgerow Heroes Phase Five: 13 local CPREs join the mission – CPRE .
 This Hedgerow Hero funding, with other grants and partner support, will help us to achieve our goals for hedgerow recovery.

 Hedgerow Heroes is done in phases; we joined in phase 5 (2025-2026) and we are hoping to take part in phase 6 (2026-2027) as well.
-For phase 5 we set ourselves the target of completing 4km of hedgerow work, which includes planting, laying, and rejuvenation, and we have well exceeded that figure.
+For phase 5 we set ourselves the target of completing 4km of hedgerow work, which includes planting, laying, and rejuvenation.
+We have well exceeded that figure by completing over 5km of hedgerow work!

 Photo: Jonny Gios.